Financial assistance programs Colorado.

-This will help strengthen families by providing cash grants, promoting opportunities for comprehensive job training, and fiscal support to state residents.
+This government assistance program will help strengthen families by providing cash grants, promoting opportunities for comprehensive job training, and fiscal support to state residents.
 Phone number is 303.866.5700 or (303) 866-6210

 Credit Services and Debt Consolidation

 Individuals who need budgeting advice or information on low cost or free debt reduction and financial assistance programs can speak to a not for profit credit counselor.
 Read more Colorado counseling agencies.

-Organizations and attorneys provide free or low cost legal assistance to low and moderate income families in Colorado.
+Organizations as well as attorneys provide free or low cost legal assistance to low and moderate income families in Colorado.
 Click here to learn more on getting free legal help in Colorado.

 Colorado Disability Assistance Programs

 Residents of the state that are disabled, in particular low income households, can get help.
 Programs offer food, meals, medical and home care, employment and more.
-The Department of Human Services is a lead agency that supports families.
+The Department of Human Services is a lead government agency that supports families.
 Continue with disability help in Colorado.

 Emergency Financial Assistance in Colorado